linagora/linid-im-api-corelib/docs/plugins/create-route-plugin.md

-# Creating a Route Plugin
+# Creating a Route Plugin for Identity Manager API

-Route plugins allow you to extend the REST API of the Directory Manager by providing custom HTTP endpoints.
+Route plugins allow you to extend the REST API of the Identity Manager by providing custom HTTP endpoints.
 This is especially useful when you want to expose specialized routes (e.g., export, batch processing) beyond the default CRUD operations.